skip to content

 A registrable offender is a person who [s 6(1)]:

-• who is, or has been subject to a child sex offender registration order.
+• is, or has been, subject to a child sex offender registration order.

-There are also provisions deeming people registrable where they were sentenced for the same types of offences interstate and overseas [see ss 6(2), 6(3), 7 and 8, see also Child Sex Offenders Registration Regulations 2022 (SA)].
+A person may also be deemed to be a registrable offender if they were sentenced for similar offending interstate or overseas [see ss 6(2), 7 and 8, see also Child Sex Offenders Registration Regulations 2022 (SA)].

-• a person who was sentenced for a single class 2 offence more than 8 years prior to the commencement of the Act (18 October 2007);or
+• a person who was sentenced for a single class 2 offence more than 8 years prior to the commencement of the Act (18 October 2007)

 • a person who was sentenced for a single class 1 offence or two class 2 offences more than 15 years prior to the commencement of the Act.